Rules and regulation

 - The family must consist of at least one parent and at least one child under 18 living at home.

-- A host family may only welcome one au pair at the same time.
+- A host family may only welcome one au pair at the some time.
 The au pair lives together with the host family and has his/her own room.

 - The au pair is not allowed to work for any employer but the host family.
 The host family must be able to support itself, i.e. it must not receive public assistance.

 The au pair has to be given the opportunity to attend Danish language courses.
 When your residence permit is granted the payment for language courses should be made.
-Host family is the one who is responsible to cover language course expenses.
+Family is the one who is responsible to cover language courses expenses.

 Period of notice

-You must be registered with the local Citizen’s Service Centre (Borgerservice) as a resident at your host family’s address no later than 5 days after the arrival in order to receive a final residence permit ("pink card"), a Danish personal number (so-called CPR number) and a "health card".
+You must be registered with the local Citizen’s Service Centre (Borgerservice) as a resident at your host family’s address no later than 5 days after the arrival in order to receive a final residence permit (a so-called CPR number) and a "health card".

 It is the responsibility of your host family that you are covered by the Danish national health insurance, which entitles you to free medical care.
 It is also the responsibility of your host family to provide you with appropriate care if you fall ill.